-The Committee evaluated Ms. Beall's 2021 performance using financial and non-financial KPIs it developed in consultation with Mr. Lougee.
-Ms. Beall's financial KPIs included, among other things, goals relating to net income before taxes and revenue, including Premion revenue.
+The Committee evaluated Ms. Beall's 2022 performance using financial and non-financial KPIs it developed in consultation with Mr. Lougee.
+Ms. Beall's financial KPIs included, among other things, goals relating to subscription and advertising and marketing services revenue.

-Ms. Beall's non-financial goals included, without limitation, audience growth, content transformation, retransmission and network affiliation agreement negotiations, optimization of the Company's sale organization, and people goals relating to talent and culture, racial and gender diversity and succession planning.
+Ms. Beall's non-financial goals included, without limitation, audience growth, content transformation, content leadership development, and retransmission and network affiliation agreement negotiations and people goals relating to talent and culture, racial and gender diversity and succession planning.

-2021 Performance Highlights and Key Accomplishments:
+2022 Performance Highlights and Key Accomplishments:

-In 2021, while overseeing one of the most geographically diverse broadcast groups in the United States, Ms. Beall led the Company's media operations through another historic news cycle that included a continuing global pandemic, an insurrection at the U.S. Capitol, coverage of extreme weather events, and emotional trial coverage sparked by the 2020 demonstrations for racial justice.
+In 2022, while overseeing one of the most geographically diverse broadcast groups in the United States, Ms. Beall led the Company's media operations through another historic news cycle that included unprecedented news events, extreme weather and political activity.
 Despite these and other challenges, the Company's media operation realized strong results across the board under her leadership, driven by a strategic plan that focused on people, content and sales.
-Ms. Beall's annual bonus for 2021 reflected the Committee's assessment of her and the Company's performance, including her achievement of the following KPIs:
+Ms. Beall's annual bonus for 2022 reflected the Committee's assessment of her and the Company's performance, including her achievement of the following KPIs: